Specialist BAEC Menu

-Courses for Learners with Learning Difficulties or Disabilities
+Courses for Learners with Special Educational Needs

-You can view our new courses for 2022-23 here
+You can view our courses for 2023-24 here

-- skills for independent living
+• skills for independent living

-- skills for employment
+• skills for employment

-- skills to improve confidence and communication
+• skills to improve confidence and communication

-- English and maths skills
+• English and maths skills

 Classes are held at the Poverest Centre in Orpington and the Kentwood Centre in Penge.